SMOG: Scalable Meta-Learning for Multi-Objective Bayesian Optimization: Experimental evaluation

-In this benchmark, we study \ac{UAV} trajectory optimization problems~\cite{shehadeh2025benchmarking}.
+\parahead{Terrain benchmark.} In this benchmark, we study \ac{UAV} trajectory optimization problems~\cite{shehadeh2025benchmarking}.
 The goal is to find a trajectory of 20 three-dimensional waypoints through one of 56 predefined landscapes that minimizes four target metrics: path length cost, obstacle avoidance cost, altitude cost, and smoothness cost.
-The performance in other landscapes is used as metadata for \ourmethod.
-We use the first three landscapes as target tasks and sample meta tasks uniformly at random from the remaining landscapes.
-See Appendix~\ref{app:benchmark-details} for additional details.
+Other landscapes are used as meta tasks.
+We use the first three landscapes as target tasks.
+For each target task, we uniformly sample 8 meta tasks from the remaining landscapes and use 64 observations per meta task.
+See Appendix~\ref{app:benchmark-details} for details.